alicegodden/fishpi/README.md

 # Features
 Comprehensive piRNA Analysis:
-Analyze piRNA sequences to identify complementary transposable element (TE) matches from TE reference sequences.
+- Analyze piRNA sequences to identify complementary transposable element (TE) matches from TE reference sequences.
-Customizable Seed Region Parameters:
+- Customizable Seed Region Parameters:
-Define the length of the piRNA seed region, introduce mismatches for increased flexibility, and optionally search for reverse complement matches.
-For teleost species we recommend the defaul of 1-10 complementary base pairs, which ensure complementarity between the first 10 nucleotides of the TE.
+- Define the length of the piRNA seed region, introduce mismatches for increased flexibility, and optionally search for reverse complement matches.
+For teleost species we recommend the default of 1-10 complementary base pairs, which ensure complementarity between the first 10 nucleotides of the TE.
+- Use is able to add custom species via addition of custom teseqs.fasta and custom chrom_end.txt file.
 TE Classification:
 - Automatically classify TE types based on comprehensive keyword matching to assign each TE to categories like DNA, LTR, LINE, SINE, RC, and Satellite.
 Data Visualization: